hoopii/Pandas_Analyse_Business_Data/README.md

 ## Use Case
-Using internal sales data on products and orders from an e-commerce tech comppany we have to contribute to the business question whether or not it's beneficial to discount products.
+Using internal sales data on products being offered and placed orders from an e-commerce tech comppany we have to contribute to the business question whether or not it's beneficial to discount products.
+The data includes placed orders from 2017 until March 2018

 ## Goal

 To contribute to the stratetic decision on discounting we have to get answers on some more specific aspects:
 - How products should be classified into different categories to simplify reports and analysis.

       How do product categories differ in terms of revenue, popularity through time etc.

 - Are there any seasonal patterns (holidays, weekend, special days...) detectable?
 - What is the distribution of product prices across different categories.
 - How many products are being discounted.